Swiss tax law publications and official documents on a desk

 In concrete terms, to take the example of Geneva, the tax shield stipulates that the total cantonal and municipal tax burden must not exceed 60% of taxable income.
 So, broadly speaking, if you have assets of CHF 10 million, your cantonal and municipal tax could be capped at CHF 60,000.
 For the shield to be effective, your investment returns would have to amount to exactly 1% (in this case CHF 100,000) and you would have to have no other income.
 This usually requires some upfront work to structure your income and assets.

-It follows from the above that micro-enterprises and SMEs are often paradoxically too profitable for their owners to benefit from the tax shield.
-For example, if the tax authorities value the shares in your corporation at CHF 5,000,000, the corporation pays you an annual salary of CHF 200,000, and you have no other sources of income or assets, then your cantonal and municipal taxes could be capped at around CHF 150,000.22, which is well above the actual tax burden (approximately CHF 85,00033).
+It follows from the above that, paradoxically, very small and small businesses are often too profitable for their owners to qualify for the tax cap.
+For example, if the tax authorities value the shares of your corporation at CHF 5,000,000, the corporation pays you an annual salary of CHF 200,000, and you have no other sources of income or assets, then your cantonal and municipal taxes could, very roughly speaking, be capped at around CHF 150,000 2, which is well above the effective tax burden (approximately CHF 85,000 3).
 In other words, the shield does not apply.
 For it to apply, the salary would have to be eliminated and dividends distributed up to 1% of the value of the shares.
-However, this would have other consequences that would need to be anticipated (AVS, increase in share valuation, LPP, etc.).
-Finally, in our example, it would not necessarily be easy to maintain one's lifestyle (including taxes) with CHF 50,000.
+This would, however, have other consequences that should be anticipated (AVS, increase in share valuation, LPP, etc.).
+Finally, in our example, it would not necessarily be easy to maintain one’s standard of living (including taxes) on CHF 50,000.

-In Switzerland, wealth tax dates back to the Napoleonic era, when it replaced customs duties collected by the cantons.
-It represents a significant source of revenue for local authorities, accounting for around 10% of cantonal and municipal income.
-This is a substantial amount.
-In addition, the revenue generated by this tax is relatively stable over time and fluctuates less than that from income tax.
-Finally, it allows for consistency checks, ensuring that individuals have declared all their income.
+In Switzerland, the wealth tax dates back to the Napoleonic era, when it replaced the customs duties collected by the cantons.
+It represents a significant source of revenue for local governments, accounting for approximately 10% of cantonal and municipal revenues.
+That is substantial.
+Furthermore, revenue from this tax is relatively stable over time and fluctuates less than that from income tax.
+Finally, it allows for consistency checks, ensuring that individuals have properly declared all their income.
 Is wealth tax fair?
-This is an ongoing debate.
-The tax base for wealth tax includes assets that have already been subject to income tax, meaning that taxpayers are penalized simply because they have not spent their money.
+It’s an eternal debate.
+The tax base for the wealth tax includes, in part, assets that have already been taxed once through income tax, and on which the taxpayer is, in a sense, penalized simply because they have not spent the money.

 As it stands, is the tax shield still an appropriate tool?

-I would readily advocate abolishing tax shields if the wealth tax rate were significantly lower.
-Obwalden, for example, with a rate of 0.14% (source?), does not need a tax shield.
-This means less work for the administration and representatives and greater transparency for everyone.
-However, there currently seems to be no political support for this in the French-speaking cantons.
+I would readily advocate for the abolition of tax caps if the wealth tax rate were significantly lower.
+Obwalden, for example, has a rate of 0.14% (rate excluding church tax, calculated from the base tax rate of 0.02% multiplied by the municipal and cantonal coefficient for Sarnen (OW) of 7.11 for 2026, see Art.
+55 para.
+2 LI-OW, RS-OW 641.4 in conjunction with https://www.ow.ch/publikationen/8258) does not need a shield.
+This means less work for the administration or tax advisors and greater transparency for everyone.
+However, there currently appears to be no political support for this in the French-speaking cantons.

 1. Ordinance on the confiscatory nature of wealth tax dated August 14, 2002, RS-VS 642.300. ↩︎